 Chill in refrigerator for a few hours before serving.

 Rabri Recipe | Best Homemade Rabdi Recipe

 - 2.5 to 3 tablespoon sugar or add as required

 - 12 to 15 saffron strands

-- 1 tsp rose water or kewra water or 1-2 drops of rose essence
+- 1 teaspoon rose water or kewra water or 1-2 drops of rose essence

-- Take a saucepan or kadai, add ½ tsp of ghee and swirl so that ghee /clarified butter coats saucepan.
+- Take a saucepan or kadai, add ½ teaspoon of ghee and swirl so that ghee /clarified butter coats saucepan.
 This is done to avoid scorching of milk from bottom.

 - Add 1litre of full fat whole milk boil the milk, when milk starts to froth and rises on stop.
 Regulate the flame to low.

-- Take 2 tbsp of boiled milk and soak 12-15 strands of saffron in it, set aside.
+- Take 2 tablespoon of boiled milk and soak 12-15 strands of saffron in it, set aside.